David Aaker’s Roadmap For Managing Your Personal Brand

 - Consciously change your activities, your appearance, your companions and your interaction patterns.
 Be consistent and persistent.

 - Develop visible programs to represent the new you.
 If you are trying to lose weight, get involved in a charity, or become less rigid – let people know!
 Accountability is key.

 Managing your personal brand will take uncomfortable introspection and discipline in terms of succeeding.
-It will take emphasizing “on-brand” thoughts and actions in order to avoiding being seen as “off brand.”
+It will take emphasizing “on-brand” thoughts and actions in order to avoid being seen as “off-brand.”
 It’s difficult, but it will prove worthwhile both personally and professionally.